 Honestly, we could do worse than to take a page from the Europeans and really focus on the sites where the grapes are grown.
 Can we identify the soils that impart distinctive characteristics to the wine?
 Can these soils, if skillfully farmed, support grapes without supplemental irrigation?
 Are there farming techniques that amplify soil characteristics?
 (Hint: yes there are.)
 In this crazy wine market we inhabit, we must learn how to develop a very wide vision of what is needed to create real complexity and distinction in the wines we produce.
 We can’t, for example, think only about the “best” varieties or “best” clones, but rather about what can be done to create more complexity and depth in our wines: a mélange of clones, most likely, possibly even a mélange of different plants grown together (a polyculture, if you will).
 We should be thinking very seriously about the farming techniques that create life in our soils and by extension, life, qi, in our wines.

 I would like to propose an extremely radical idea, in the original sense of the word.
 Why not dispense with the idea of varietal wines altogether?
 Not just an extreme field blend of different varieties, though that could also be interesting, but something even more outlandish.
-We are trying something in our own vineyard in San Juan Bautista that may be quite mad, and is, on its face, utterly impractical, but may be revelatory if one is thinking along a very long temporal horizon.6 My thought is to hybridize vinifera grapes, making crosses based partially on observation and reason, partially on intuition, using Mother Nature to create a fair bit of diversity within certain parameters.
+We are trying something in our own vineyard in San Juan Bautista that may be quite mad, and is, on its face, utterly impractical, but may be revelatory if one is thinking along a very long temporal horizon. ((Questions of monetization will have to be bracketed.))
+My thought is to hybridize vinifera grapes, making crosses based partially on observation and reason, partially on intuition, using Mother Nature to create a fair bit of diversity within certain parameters.
 Varieties deemed to be interesting and/or appropriate to a given site are crossed with one another; the paternal plant selected for its growth characteristics and the maternal plant for its flavor profile.
-Seeds are collected and then planted out, and infertile or non-viable plants are discarded.7 The gist of the idea is two-fold: might the extreme diversity of a population of unique genotypes, all in more or less the same family, allow the possibility of qualities above and beyond varietal character to emerge in a wine?8 And, just as significantly, using the power of Nature to create subtle and not so subtle variation within a population, might one be able to identify unique individuals that are perhaps more ideally suited to a given location?
+Seeds are collected and then planted out, and infertile or non-viable plants are discarded. (( It is obvious that this sort of practice can only be attempted in areas that are free from phylloxera; maybe as a version 1.0 they will have a finite life.
+But the interesting varieties that are identified could be grafted onto resistant rootstock in the 2.0 version.))
+The gist of the idea is two-fold: might the extreme diversity of a population of unique genotypes, all in more or less the same family, allow the possibility of qualities above and beyond varietal character to emerge in a wine? ((This may well be a question related to the phenomenon of the perception of taste; will the diminution of the distinctiveness of varietal characteristics result in the sensation of a greater distinctiveness of soil characteristics?
+It could also be said that, while there is absolutely no way to predict the flavor characteristics of the projected wine at all, it would seem that the sheer complexity of the blend would likely produce a wine with a unique flavor profile.))
+And, just as significantly, using the power of Nature to create subtle and not so subtle variation within a population, might one be able to identify unique individuals that are perhaps more ideally suited to a given location?
 (Better drought resistance, earlier or later ripening, better acid balance, greater flavor intensity, that sort of thing.)

 I’ll end with this thought: I’m not convinced that (with a couple of exceptions to be sure) there are such things as good, better or best grape varieties.
 What is of greater salience is the degree of congruity of a given grape (or set of grapes) to the challenges posed by a particular site.
 As human beings using only our wits, we are probably not clever enough to work out, in a single lifetime, what it has taken generations of Europeans to do.
 But perhaps by allowing Mother Nature to do the heavy lifting in the creation of genetic variation, we can accelerate the process of identifying the excellence of fit of a given variety or varieties to a particular site.
 There may well be some flaws in this reasoning, and the practicality of the project is a bit sketchy.
 But I think one needs to be a bit ambitious in one’s thinking in order to rise above the rather deafening din of the agora.